Idle Pigeon

 The creation of βIdle Pigeonβ stems from a simple feeling I know well, that quiet, creeping exhaustion that builds up in daily life.
 Moving from city to city, from Taiwan to Chicago, Iβve become increasingly aware of how easily people can be swallowed up by the numbing spaces of mundane tasks, work, and emotions.

-My aim isn't to tell some grand narrative; it's to amplify a feeling I deeply cherish.
+My aim is not to tell some grand narrative; it's to amplify a feeling I deeply cherish.
 Sometimes what saves us isn't some earth-shattering event, but a tiny spark of joy that reminds us life can still be vibrant.
 Throughout this work, I hope to use color and playful visual language to imbue easily overlooked things with emotional weight, allowing this vibrancy to spread from an individual's life into the city around them.